 Full Sun: Means your rose bush/plant will get at least 6 hours of direct sunlight per day.
 This is ideal for growing roses particularly if your yard receives the most Full Sun in the morning.
 Full morning sunlight is especially advantageous as it will burn off early morning dew or rain that fell over night; therefore, helping to prevent disease.
 It’s also better for them to get Full Sun in the morning hours so as to not potentially cause heat exhaustion in you and your roses!
 Another Pro to exposing your rose bush to Full Sun, whether in the morning or afternoon hours, is it will allow for bigger and more frequent blooms.
 A Con would be you will need to water more frequently (more on that in a later blog) and the intensity of your bloom’s color may fade sooner.

 Partial Shade: Means your rose bush/plant will get somewhere between 3-6 hours of direct sunlight per day.
 Note: Although most modern roses do best in Full Sun, there are some that do well in Partial Shade.
 Old Garden Roses (OGRs) can do OK in Partial Shade as well.
 The Pros to Partial Shade is your bloom’s color will last longer and so will it’s fragrance.

 Another Pro is your bush won’t need to be watered as often nor get scorched by the afternoon heat.
 Cons to planting rose bushes in Partial Shade would be your bush may not reach it’s potential by becoming more prone to disease; it may be more spindly as canes try to reach adequate sunlight; and blooms may be fewer and smaller.
-Nevertheless, if your yard space is limited such as mine, you may discover some roses can flourish just fine.
+Nevertheless, if your yard space is limited, you may discover some roses can flourish just fine.
 To find shade tolerant roses, check out Heirloom Roses’ suggestions.